Share

 Behaviours such as those illustrated above do not encourage a working together environment.

 “Working together” means how we reach our potential and how we advance the mission of the Society.
-Working together can include how we communicate with each other (listening and responding), how we achieve consensus, how we manage change and, how we meet the needs of individuals when meeting the needs of the group.
+Working together can include how we communicate with each other (listening and responding), how we achieve consensus, how we manage change, and how we meet the needs of individuals when meeting the needs of the group.

-“Workplace” means a location or place where a person works for an Employer where ‘place’ can range from a home office or a large office complex, a Special Work (such as a supported accommodation service), a service for people who are homeless or at risk of homelessness, a Vinnies shop or any other locations the Society in Australia offers good works or manages the affairs of the Society.
+“Workplace” means a location or place where a person works for an employer where ‘place’ can range from a home office or a large office complex, a Special Work (such as a supported accommodation service), a service for people who are homeless or at risk of homelessness, a Vinnies shop or any other locations where the Society in Australia offers good works or manages the affairs of the Society.

-As a general principle, a member, volunteer, employee or contractor who experiences unreasonable behaviour within the Society should report the behaviour to their immediate supervisor/President.
 Where the unreasonable behaviour involves the person’s supervisor/President or the person does not feel comfortable to make a report to their supervisor/President, they should make a report to their supervisor’s supervisor or to the President above their President.

-Procedures for reporting instances or allegations of unacceptable behaviour are outlined in the National Council Complaints Management Policy.
+Procedures for reporting instances or allegations of unacceptable behaviour are outlined in the National Council Complaints Management Policy

 State and Territory Councils have in place procedures to report instances or allegations of unreasonable behaviour and to address such instances or allegations.